-Story Engine is an inspirational writing space where young people can write and publish stories and get one-to-one help from trained writing mentors.
+Story Engine is an inspirational writing space created by Ministry of Stories, where young people can write and publish their work and get one-to-one help from trained writing mentors.

-Our story mentors for the project are seasoned volunteers at the Ministry of Stories, a writing and mentoring centre for 8-18 year olds.
-All have been vetted and trained in positive mentoring techniques that support young writers to do their best and trust their imaginations while fostering greater enjoyment of writing.
+Our Story Mentors have all been vetted and trained in positive mentoring techniques that support young writers to do their best and trust their imaginations while fostering greater enjoyment of writing.

-By exploring this use of digital tools we hope to learn how story writing and one-to-one mentoring can help arts organisations like the Ministry of Stories to inspire and reach young people who can’t necessarily physically access their programmes.
+By exploring the use of digital tools we aim to learn how story writing and one-to-one mentoring can help arts organisations like Ministry of Stories to inspire and reach young people who can’t necessarily physically access their programmes.

 Story Engine has been co-designed and developed with the collaboration of teachers, students, writers, designers, educators, academics, filmmakers and other specialists.